Should I use 1D or 2D SDS PAGE?

 For example, you rarely observe hydrophobic membrane proteins because they precipitate during IEF.
 So because of this, you will most likely only watch proteins within the pI range of the gel, typically pH 4-7 or 3-10, and the MW range of proteins in the gel is approximately 10-130 kDa [1-3].

-For large and hydrophobic proteins it is therefore better to use 1D SDS PAGE.
-Mainly because the proteins can be dissolved in the 1D SDS PAGE buffer containing 0.1% SDS.
-In addition, the gels have no pI limits, and the Mw range can go up as high as 1.000 kDa .
+Therefore, it is better to use 1D SDS PAGE for large and hydrophobic proteins.
+The main reason is that you can dissolve the proteins in the 1D SDS PAGE buffer containing 0.1% SDS.
+But in addition, the gels have no pI limits, and the MW range can go up as high as 1.000 kDa .

 Another possibility is to use in-solution digestion of the protein mixture.
 This approach is the alternative to running a gel and cutting out the bands of interest before in-gel digestion and protein ID of each band.
 Typically, you would identify hundreds or even thousands of proteins by LC-MS/MS and a subsequent database search in Swiss-Prot/UniProtKB [1-3].